MIT-SPARK/Kimera-VIO-ROS/README.md

 ROS Wrapper for [SPARK VIO](https://github.mit.edu/SPARK/VIO).

 # Installation
-Note that this is o be used with the `feature/kitti_dataset` branch of SparkVio.
+Note that this is to be used with the `feature/kitti_dataset` branch of SparkVio.
 If you have SparkVio installed and made, installation should just be: (in your catkin_ws/src)
 ```
 git clone git@github.mit.edu:SPARK/spark_vio_ros.git
 cd ..